ddchristian/Prime-Inventory/README.md

 * *device_action_list.html*
 	* Display the results from Prime Infrastructure query that returns an extended list.

+## Spark Bot Security
+Security can be restricted via the bot interface by configuring the options in startup.cfg

+allowed_domain = *    --> comma seperated domain list

+allowed_email = user1@domain1.com1, user2@domain2.com2    -->  specific users not part of allowed_domain

+Default is to allow all domains.

 ## Placing Environment Variables in the OS
 In some environments (especially during development) it may be desirable to set some variables outside of the scripting environment.